Many beginner traders feel more comfortable trading without leverage when they first start out and this is completely normal.

 This is how I learned the basics of markets before I decided to increase my trade size.

-Examples of my trading strategies without leverage
+Examples of my own trading

 Some of my most popular trading strategies with margin are very different from the ones used without.